regisphilibert/rp_hugo/content/post/multilingual-2/index.md

 Again, this does not mean you can use those in english.

 If the current language is English, and you set the `zero` plural tag to `none`, you’ll only see the value of `other` even if the `i18n` second argument equals to zero.
-For the `zero` value to show, the current language would have to be Arabic or any other which supports the `zero` plural tag.
+For the `zero` value to show, the current language would have to be Arabic or any other one which supports the `zero` plural tag.

+## Conclusion

+or if you were able to factcheck the number of mice in Cinderella, please share it all in the comments!

 [^1]: http://www.unicode.org/cldr/charts/33/supplemental/language\_plural\_rules.html